kenanbendz/rn-challenge/README.md

 #### Performance Optimization

-- Use React Native's FlatList with optimizations like keyExtractor, getItemLayout, and windowSize.
+- Use React Native's FlatList or similar / alternative, with optimizations like keyExtractor, getItemLayout, and windowSize.
 - Avoid rendering unnecessary items or causing jank during scrolling.

 #### Error Handling